nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

                       model=iaf_psc_alpha, size=10, first=1, last=10;
                       model=iaf_psc_delta, size=3, first=14, last=16)

-    Note that joining NodeCollections that overlap or that contain metadata (see section on Topology) is impossible.
+    Note that composing NodeCollections that overlap or that contain metadata (see section on Topology) is impossible.

 .. _testing_equality: